tessel/gprs-sim900/README.md

 ### External power input pins/connector (pink)

-This black pin header and gray connector are where external power is applied to the GPRS module.
+This black pin header and beige connector are where external power is applied to the GPRS module.

 * The connectors' VIN and GND pins are tied together, so power need only be applied to one of the connectors.
 * The input circuitry is rated to a  maximum of 17 V, a minimum of ~3.6 V.